anaisbetts/trickline/docs/perf-sync.md

   - Mention `when` and `toProperty`
   - UserViewModel a good demo class

+- The Store
+  - Store isn't like a Redux Store
+  - It's our equivalent of TS.model.*
+  - But more importantly, it's where all of the ugly code lives that handles _writing_ data
+  - The store's _interface_ stays the same'ish, but its implementation can change

 - React Integration
   - Views know about their containing ViewModels (no props, no state)
   - If a ViewModel updates, the View renders Automagically